Miserlou/Zappa/README.md

 _(Please note that this can take around 45 minutes to take effect the first time your run the command, and around 60 seconds every time after that.)_

+More detailed instructions are available [in this handy guide](https://github.com/Miserlou/Zappa/blob/master/docs/domain_with_free_ssl_dns.md).

 ## Advanced Settings

 There are other settings that you can define in your local settings